 Laminating Full Sheets

-The laminating pouch is open on 3 ends.
-You will carefully slide in your item you would like laminated.
+The laminating pouch is a plastic pouch that is open on 3 sides with a folded edge.
+You will carefully slide in the item you would like laminated from an open end of the pouch.
 I am laminating some chore charts I picked up at the dollar store here.
-Be sure to center it in your pouch.
+Be sure to place your paper in the center part of the pouch.

-Then you will feed the pouch and item into your laminator with the sealed side down.
-You feed from the top and it laminates and passes out the bottom of the machine.
+Then you will feed the pouch and item into your laminator with the folded side of the pouch entering the laminator first.
+You feed on the top of the slot and it laminates and passes out the bottom of the machine.

 When it completes you will have a completely laminated item.

-Example a business card using a business card sized laminating pouch.
+For example, a business card using a business card-sized laminating pouch.

 You will just be sure to adjust the movable guides on the machine to make sure it feeds straight into the laminator